BenWilson-Mozilla/servercert/docs/BR.md

    ii. followed the procedure when issuing the Certificate; and iii. accurately described the procedure in the CA's Certificate Policy and/or Certification Practice Statement;
 2. **Authorization for Certificate**: That, at the time of issuance, the CA
-   i. implemented a procedure for verifying that the Subject authorized the issuance of the Certificate and that the Applicant Representative is authorized to request the Certificate on behalf of the Subject;
+   i. implemented a procedure for verifying that the Subject authorized the issuance of the Certificate and that the Applicant/Subscriber Representative is authorized to request the Certificate on behalf of the Subject;
    ii. followed the procedure when issuing the Certificate; and iii. accurately described the procedure in the CA's Certificate Policy and/or Certification Practice Statement;
 3. **Accuracy of Information**: That, at the time of issuance, the CA